Business Lease vs Personal Lease: Which is Right for You?

 Can I Buy My Company Lease Car?

 Purchase options for business lease cars depend on the specific lease agreement and leasing company policies.
 Unlike personal leases, business leases often have limited or no purchase options due to their commercial nature and tax treatment.
+Some agreements include predetermined purchase options, which must be specified in the original contract.

 Can I Claim a Personal Car Lease as a Business Expense?